All Episodes

 So dopamine is associated not only with how you feel.

-Aldova, like the movie The Awakenings, right?
+L-DOPA, like the movie The Awakenings, right?

-As a blank go fit.
+As a blow you go with it.

-So, yeah, the the whole the whole process of writing a book is I take, you know, two steps forward, and if I can find some dopamine, I can go further.
+So, yeah, the whole process of writing a book is I take two steps forward.

 And if I can't, I don't.

-Nobody's telling me it's good, and I'm not feeling as good anymore, and then I bail out because there's no dopamine.
+And then I bail out because there's no dopamine.

-So one of the best reframes is to see everything you do as a dopamine uh acquisition process.
+So one of the best reframes is to see everything you do as a dopamine acquisition process.

 You mentioned how people make decisions emotionally and then rationalize later.

-Um I wanted to ask you a little bit about the psychology, I guess, for lack of a better term, of how people have major shifts in any sort of ideal, right?
+And I wanted to ask you a little bit about the psychology, I guess, for lack of a better term, of how people have major shifts in any sort of ideal, right?

 So something that for every emotional reason you want to hold on to, but you may abandon because the fact of the matter becomes so obvious at some point.

-So a classic example, and not to bring up something controversial for the sake of it, but you have all these Germans, they love Hitler.
+So a classic example, not to bring up something controversial for the sake of it, but you have all these Germans, they love Hitler.

-Like as soon as I realized how right, and I'm not saying that's necessarily true, but it's kind of a piss poor example.
+And I'm not saying that's necessarily true, but this is kind of a piss poor example.

 But how is it that people actually make a tremendous shift in an ideal or their ideals or their philosophy or religion or politics or whatever, despite the fact that it's so emotionally difficult to do that?